 Step Seven – Verification Inspection

 Once all of the eligible work that was finances through the HEAT Loan process is complete, Rhode Island homeowners need to notify the HEAT Loan Administrator to schedule a verification inspection.
-This inspection is to verify that the work that has been finances through the HEAT Loan Program has been properly installed in the home.
+This inspection is to verify that the work that has been financed through the HEAT Loan Program has been properly installed in the home.

 Take Advantage of the HEAT Loan Program